1. Visual Studio Code

 - Vim comes with a huge list of readily available macros.

-The primary opponent of Vim, Emacs, has a committed fan base that tends to start holy wars when it comes to comparing these two Unix giants.
+The primary opponent of Vim, Emacs, has a committed fan base that tends to start holy wars when comparing these two Unix giants.
 Emacs is known for its superior extensibility that guarantees customization of each core component.

-- From programming multimedia playback (EMMS) to typesetting and viewing images, Emacs is capable of doing things that go way beyond simple “text editing.”
+- From programming multimedia playback (EMMS) to typesetting and viewing images, Emacs can do things beyond simple “text editing.”

 - Emacs is known for its superior integration with tools like shells, emulators, version control, and navigation systems.